uarun/nvim_config/README.md

 # My Neovim Configuration

-Neovim configuration using Lazy.nvim as the plugin manager
+Neovim configuration using Lazy as the plugin manager

 ## Plugins